Fragtality/Fenix2GSX/README.md

 All Options have ToolTips which explains them further.
 <br/><br/>
 <img src="img/ui2.png" width="400"><br/><br/>
-Note that the automatic Reposition (or GSX Reposition in General) breaks the Departure Countdown on the EFB and therefor Delay Card System  - if you mind that, disable that Option.
-I don't mind, it is the most useless Feature on the Fenix and the EFB still shows the Flightstate correctly :wink:<br/><br/>
 All Settings can be changed dynamically on the Fly if needed.
 But do that before a Service/Feature starts or after it has ended.
 For example, don't disable "Automatic Jetway/Stair Operation" while the Jetway is connected.
 Do it before the Tool calls the Jetway or after it was disconnected by the Tool.<br/><br/>
 In general, it is up to your Preference how much Automation you want.
 I you want to keep Control of when Services are Called and/or the Jetway is connected, you can still enjoy the (De-)Boarding and Refueling Syncronization when the Automation-Options are disabled.
 The only Automation which can not be disabled: The Removal of the Ground-Equipment and Jetway-Disconnection (if still connected) is always active on Depature.<br/><br/>
-A Note on the Audio-Control: The Tool does not control Audio until the Plane is powered (=FCU is On).
+A Note on the Audio-Control: The Tool does not control Audio until the Plane is **powered** (=FCU is On).
 Be aware, that the Fenix defaults to 50% Volume on INT and VHF1 when loaded - that is why Fenix2GSX defaults to set them to 100% on Startup.
 You can disable that if you want.<br/>When you end your Session, Fenix2GSX will try to reset the Application-Audio to unmuted and last set Volume (before it started controlling the Volume).
 But that does not really work on GSX because it is resetting at the same Time.
-So GSX can stay muted when switching to another Plane (if it was muted) - keep that in Mind.<br/><br/>
+So **GSX can stay muted** when switching to another Plane (if it was muted) - keep that in Mind.<br/><br/>
-The new "Advanced Audio Control" can be used to Control other Apps with the other Channels (VHF2, VHF3, HF1, HF2, CAB, PA) - one App, one Channel.
+The new **"Advanced Audio Control"** can be used to Control other Apps with the other Channels (VHF2, VHF3, HF1, HF2, CAB, PA) - one App, one Channel.
 Their knobs are not moved on Start-Up and the Record Latch always mutes/unmutes the App.
 But that Settings follow the configured Seat-Position and therefore which ACP is used for Audio-Control.
+<br/><br/>
+Options not available in the GUI - can be changed in *Fenix2GSX.dll.config* (Fenix2GSX restart needed.
+Don't touch any other Option):

+- **logLevel**: When I request a "Verbose-Log" on Support-Requests, change the Value to "Verbose" here
+- **ignoreAudioDevice**: Ignore a certain Sound Device when searching for Audio-Sessions for Volume-Control (Device Name as seen in your Windows Volume Control / Device List).
+Certain Sound Cards / Applications (e.g. Sonic Studio Virtual Mixer) mirror the Sound-Sessions to a virtual Device which messes up the Volume-Control Feature.
+- **autoConnectDelay**: Delay in Seconds before Jetway/Stairs are called on Session Start (only there).
+Delay can be cancelled with the INT/RAD Switch.
+- **ignorePaxSafeguard**: Boarding and Deboarding have Safeguard that ignores any Change greater 15 Passengers.
+Set this only to "true" if you have Problems with Boarding/Deboarding (that is, the Plane is not fully boarded or deboarded).

 <br/><br/>